Skip to main content

 Business & Licensing Records

 The city's economic development initiatives support a diverse business community, with resources accessible through the official city website at https://westchicago.org/.
 Entrepreneurs and established business owners can find detailed information on local licensing and permitting requirements, along with resources for business development and expansion opportunities.
-The city maintains a directory of local businesses as well, creating a valuable connection point for residents and potential customers seeking to engage with the array of commercial enterprises operating throughout the community.
+The city maintains a directory of local businesses as well, creating a valuable connection point for residents and potential customers seeking to engage with the a range of commercial enterprises operating throughout the community.

 Economy & Demographics